shadow/atlas/latency/README.md

 `--write-results-every`, default to every 5 fetched results).
 Yes it would be better if this wrote one result per line and simply appended to this file, but that's not how I wrote it 2 years ago, sorry.

+# `05-generate-csv.py`

+This is the final script.
+Generates the CSV to be used for generating the network topology.